Torantulino/SpaceBattle/MPF-Instructions.md

 bool Ready()
 ```
 ### Events
-For now, events use generic implementation of EventArgs in the GameController.cs file (just use *Value* from the EventArgs).
+For now, events use generic implementation of EventArgs (just use *Value* from the EventArgs).
 ```
 // PlayerController
 PlayerNameChanged